SystemsApproach/private5g/cloud.rst

 The visible aspect of a 5G service is the programmatic interface it provides to users, giving them the ability to control and customized the underlying connectivity service.
-This API is implemented by the The Service Orchestrator outlined in the previous section, but what we really care about is the interface itself.
+This API is implemented by the Service Orchestrator outlined in the previous section, but what we really care about is the interface itself.
 Using Aether as a concrete example, this section describes such an API.